N3ural/Dir_Sorter/README.md

 # Dir_Sorter

+Too lazy to organize my downloads folder.
-This simple script move all the file of a directory to the relatives folders types
+This simple script move all the file of a directory to the relatives folders types.